ToniF03/Calcify/README.md

 [Homepage](https://tonif03.github.io/prod/calcify) | [Discord](https://discord.gg/MfHHgYtWub) | [Documentations]() | [Support Me](https://www.buymeacoffee.com/tonif03) | [Support Me](https://buymeacoffee.com/tonif03)

 [Calcify](https://tonif03.github.io/prod/calcify) is a powerful calculator tool that goes beyond basic calculations, offering advanced features such as unit conversions, time and mathematical functions, and more.
-Thank to the developers of [this](https://exchangerate.host) great website is it possible to use always the current exchange rate.
+Thank to the developers of [this](https://frankfurter.app) great website it is possible to use always the current exchange rate.
 With Calcify, users can easily solve a wide range of mathematical problems, making it an ideal tool for students, professionals, and anyone in need of advanced calculation capabilities.

 ![Currency calculation](resources/1.png)